armbrustlab/global_thaps_clones/README.md

          GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/armbrustlab/global_thaps_clones

-Either will create a subdirectory named 'global\_thaps\_clones', with a total size of about 250 Mb, i.e., a clone all of the repo except the two large .rda.gz files; short "pointer" files will appear in their place.
+Either will create a subdirectory named 'global\_thaps\_clones', with a total size of about 250 Mb, i.e., a clone of all of the repo except the two large .rda.gz files; short "pointer" files will appear in their place.

 If you _have_ installed the LFS extension, step 1 above will clone the full repo, including the large files in 'data' (plus a copy of each in git's lfs cache - for a total repo size of about 2.5 Gb).
-If you used either approach to avoid the large files, and later decide you want them, (after installing LFS) do:
+If you used either approach to exclude the large files, and later decide you want them, (after installing LFS) do:

     git lfs pull